-The problem of dog fouling in Dublin grew so bad seven years ago that local authorities launched a hotline to report cases in a bid to get people to clean up after their animals.
+The problem of dog fouling in Dublin grew so bad that local authorities launched a hotline in 2013 to report cases in a bid to get people to clean up after their animals.

 In 2019, a Bill was launched to make it mandatory for dog owners to carry litter bags or face fines, but this still has to progress through the Dáil and Seanad.
 Under the Litter Pollution Act, you can be fined €150 for allowing your dog to foul in a public place and up to €4,000 for failure to pay the original fine.

 Very few fines have been issued in our major cities under the Act, however, with authorities placing emphasis on awareness raising as key to effecting a long-term change.

 HELP US INVESTIGATE

 We want to find out how local authorities are enforcing the law on dog fouling.
 We will also use FOI requests to understand the level of resources available to tackle this issue.

 With a growing emphasis on the role of public awareness campaigns to tackle the problem, we will examine how successful initiatives such as The Green Dog Walkers project have been and talk to community groups about the level of resources available to them.

 We will also talk to health experts to get an insight into the very real dangers created by an excess of dog excrement on our streets.